-Safety and immunogenicity data with Prevenar 13 (a pneumococcal conjugate vaccine consisting of 13 polysaccharide conjugates that are also in Prevenar 20) are available for individuals with HIV infection, SCD, or with HSCT (see sections 4.8 and 5.1).
+Safety and immunogenicity data with Prevenar 13 (a pneumococcal conjugate vaccine consisting of 13 polysaccharide conjugates that are also in Prevenar 20) are available for individuals with HIV infection, SCD or with a HSCT (see sections 4.8 and 5.1).
 Prevenar 20 should be used in accordance with official recommendations.

-In adults across all studied age groups, formal non-inferiority criteria were met although numerically lower geometric mean titres were observed with Prevenar 20 for most of the serotypes compared to Prevenar 13 (see section 5.1), however the clinical relevance of this observation for immunocompromised individuals is unknown.
+In adults across all studied age groups, formal non-inferiority criteria were met although numerically lower geometric mean titres (GMTs) were observed with Prevenar 20 for most of the serotypes compared to Prevenar 13 (see section 5.1), In children, numerically lower immunoglobulin G (IgG) geometric mean concentrations (GMCs) were observed for all shared serotypes compared with Prevenar 13 (see section 5.1).
+The clinical relevance of these observations for immunocompromised individuals are unknown.

-As with all injectable paediatric vaccines, the potential risk of apnoea should be considered when administering the primary immunisation series to preterm infants.
-The need for monitoring for at least 48 hours after vaccination should be considered for every preterm infant born ≤ 28 weeks of gestation who remain hospitalised at the time of the recommended administration.
+The potential risk of apnoea and the need for respiratory monitoring for 48 to 72 h should be considered when administering the primary immunisation series to very premature infants (born less than or equal to 28 weeks of gestation), and particularly for those with a previous history of respiratory immaturity.
 As the benefit of vaccination is high in this group of infants, vaccination should not be withheld or delayed.